GSI-Fing-Udelar/tectonic/docs/ini_config.md

   performed on version 5.4.0 so we recommend using it.
 However, it may also work for new Caldera versions.
 * `ot_enabled`: Enable OT plugins for Caldera.
 Default: `no`.
+* `external_port`: port on which the service is offered.
+If using Docker, do not make use of privileged ports.
+Default: `8443`.

 ### [guacamole] section:
 * `version`: Guacamole version to use.
 Use `latest` for latest version